ComNets-Bremen/GDI-Tutorials/src/18-numpy.md

-The statements above tell the interpreter that we want to use the `numpy` and `matplotlib.pyplot` modules and that we want to use `np` and `plt` as a shorthand for them
+The statements above tell the interpreter that we want to use the `numpy` and `matplotlib.pyplot` modules and that we want to use `np` and `plt` as a shorthand for their name

 ---